Best Ever Christmas Crack

 - Preheat oven to 350F.
 Line a large baking sheet with heavy duty aluminum foil (if using regular foil, spray with non-stick cooking spray for easy removal).
 Spread the crackers out on the foil in a single layer and fold up the edges of the foil to box in the crackers.
 Set aside.

-- In a small saucepan, melt the butter and brown sugar over medium heat on the stovetop.
-Bring to a boil.
-Reduce heat and simmer for 5 minutes (set a timer), stirring constantly.
+- In a small saucepan, melt the butter and brown sugar over medium-high heat on the stovetop.
+Bring to a rolling boil.
+Reduce the heat to medium and continue to boil for 5 minutes (set a timer), stirring occasionally.
 Quickly pour over the crackers and spread to cover completely.

 - Bake for 5 minutes in the oven.
 Turn off heat.
 Remove from oven and immediately sprinkle the chocolate chips on top.

-- Let stand for 2-4 minutes until the chocolate looks shiny and is soft enough spread evenly over the toffee.
+- Let stand for 1-2 minutes or until the chocolate starts to look shiny and is soft enough spread evenly over the toffee.
 If the chocolate is still not warm enough to spread after 4 minutes, place it back in the oven for a minute to help soften it.

 - Top with any additional toppings if desired.

 - Chill in the refrigerator for about 2 hours to harden.
 Peel away the foil and break into pieces.

 Leftovers can be stored in an airtight container and stored in the fridge for up to a week.
 You can also freeze it for up to 3 months.